-In order to protect the rural character and open aspect of Edgmond village over the Plan period, proposals for new housing development of 1-3 dwellings only will be supported on suitable infill sites where they contribute positively to local character and distinctiveness.
+In order to protect the rural character and open aspect of Edgmond village over the Plan period, proposals for new housing development will be supported on suitable infill sites where they contribute positively to local character and distinctiveness.

-The majority of consultation responses understood the need for limited infill development in the village but were also in favour of protecting the character of the village from too great a scale of new development.
+Most consultation responses understood the need for limited infill development in the village but were also in favour of protecting the character of the village from too great a scale of new development.